Outputs & Results

 As part of the activities in the Oat Frontiers project a workshop was held in 2024.
 The aim of the workshop was to bring together stakeholders and scientists in the field, to share experiences and knowledge and to engage in a discussion of opportunities and challenges in oat cultivation in the NPA.
 In the attendance were scientists, agricultural advisors, farmers and seed producers.

-The program started with welcoming words from Gústav Ásbjörnsson on behalf of the L&F. Followed by Juho Hautsalo project leader who gave general introduction about Oat Frontiers.
+The program started with welcoming words from Gústav Ásbjörnsson on behalf of the L&F. Followed by Juho Hautsalo project leader who gave general introduction about Oat Frontiers (link to the presentation).

-The next session on knowledge sharing, Fiona Doohan (UCD) gave insights into the Healthy Oats project reviewing the challenged of mycotoxins in oats for human consumption.
-Then, Hilde Halland and Sigríður Dalmannsdóttir (NIBIO) told participants about lessons from the Northern Cereals project, where barley was grown in the NPA region and products developed for human consumption. Örn Karlsson (ICE) an Icelandic oat farmer, told us the story of the only Icelandic oat product on the market.
-The session ended with Catherine Howarth (AU) who told us about Oats in Wales and the effect of climate on the phenology of oats.
+The next session on knowledge sharing, Fiona Doohan (UCD) gave insights into the Healthy Oats project reviewing the challenged of mycotoxins in oats for human consumption (link).
+Then, Hilde Halland and Sigríður Dalmannsdóttir (NIBIO) told participants about lessons from the Northern Cereals project (link), where barley was grown in the NPA region and products developed for human consumption. Örn Karlsson (ICE) an Icelandic oat farmer, told us the story of the only Icelandic oat product on the market.
+The session ended with Catherine Howarth (AU) who told us about Oats in Wales and the effect of climate on the phenology of oats (link).

 The last session of the workshop was discussion led by Helgi Eyleifur Þorvaldsson (AUI) about increasing oat cultivation in Iceland and in the Northern periphery area.
 The lively discussion concluded that there are great possibilities for oat cultivation in the area but with hindrances, the first one being access to seed of oats adapted to the area.
 Scientists pointed out that the material exists and seed producers agreed.
 The workshop ended in the field day, whith a guided tour around the oat material in trials at Gunnarsholt.